Broom History, Family Crest & Coats of Arms

-Where did the English Broom family come from?
-What is the English Broom family crest and coat of arms?
-When did the Broom family first arrive in the United States?
-Where did the various branches of the family go?
-What is the Broom family history?The name Broom was brought to England in the great wave of migration following the Norman Conquest of 1066.
+The name Broom was brought to England in the great wave of migration following the Norman Conquest of 1066.
 It comes from the name of a plant.
 The family name claims direct descent from the Earls of Anjou, who changed their name to Broome after a pilgrimage to the crusades and the Holy Land.
 As the story goes, the Earl of Anjou, wore a sprig of Broome as a symbol of humility.
 He then took the name of the plant as his name.

 A multitude of spelling variations characterize Norman surnames.
 Many variations occurred because Old and Middle English lacked any definite spelling rules.
 The introduction of Norman French to England also had a pronounced effect, as did the court languages of Latin and French.
 Therefore, one person was often referred to by several different spellings in a single lifetime.
 The various spellings include Broome, Broom, Brome and others.

-Another 125 words (9 lines of text) are included under the topic Early Broom Notables in all our PDF Extended History products and printed products wherever possible.
+Another 67 words (5 lines of text) are included under the topic Early Broom Notables in all our PDF Extended History products and printed products wherever possible.

 Many English families left England, to avoid the chaos of their homeland and migrated to the many British colonies abroad.
 Although the conditions on the ships were extremely cramped, and some travelers arrived diseased, starving, and destitute, once in the colonies, many of the families prospered and made valuable contributions to the cultures of what would become the United States and Canada.
 Research into the origins of individual families in North America has revealed records of the immigration of a number of people bearing the name Broom or a variant listed above: